lbryio/lbry.tech/documents/contribute.md

 ## Writing

 Most written content, and especially all technical writing, is checked into source control.
-To improve content we've written or add new content:
+To improve content we've written or to add new content:

 1. Identify which website or application it is in (see the [overview](#ecosystem-overview)).
 1. Search for a quoted phrase of the content you want to change (or use the same technique to identify the folder to create a new document in).